Dublin Theatre Festival 2024: Safe House

 Kate Gilmore in Safe House.
 Image, Ste Murray

 Mostly, it’s Gilmore.
 Her natural expressiveness restrained to reflect a painter's model as much as a living performer.
-Her performance more of a Coppélia come to life.
+Her performance more a Coppélia come to life.
 Relying not on text, or lyrics, but on body language, eyes and facial expression to craft images more akin to poetry than prose.
 Walking a tightrope between realism and abstraction.
 Gilmore’s singing showing an undercurrent of power that has you wanting it to break free from Mullarkey’s sometimes restrictive register.
 Her heartfelt Grace, quirky, unsettling, a doll child trapped in a woman's body striving to live amongst the stars.
 Haunting, vulnerable, wildly passionate.
 Just like Gilmore’s outstanding performance.

 Safe House, by Enda Walsh and Anna Mullarkey, runs at The Peacock Stage of The Abbey Theatre as part of Dublin Theatre Festival 2024 until October 12.